codesurfers/codesurfers.github.io/_posts/2024-01-19-openbsd-desktop-daily-driver.md

 to be the modern filesystem we can realistically hope to use in OpenBSD someday.

+### Ports system

+There are ports for software for which official packages are not available.
+That's the natural place to search in before resorting to good old installation from source.

 ## Desktop Usage

 From the base install, we can quickly make it into a usable state without much configuration.

+### Custom Keybindings

+I make use of the Hyper and Super keys to help with shortening long key chords in Emacs.
+So instead of having to do something like `C-M-k` i.e. (Control+Alt+k), I can rebind that to `H-k` (`Hyper+k`) or `s-k` (`Super+k`).
+This eases the strain on my already burdened fingers.

 ### Window Manager